sukrit007/totem-v3-orchestrator/README.md

 ## Test

+### Travis
+The unit and integration tests ar run automatically in [travis](https://travis-ci.org/totem/totem-v3-orchestrator).

-To run all tests (unit + integration), use command:
+To run unit and integration tests locally, use command:

 ```
 gulp test